rodrigodadam/scrum-master-quiz/README.md

 Inspired in the [scrum.org](https://www.scrum.org/), The 3 Main colors are:

 Catskill White (#EEF6F7) used as background color is nn all background pages to be clean and do not disturb the Player with High Tones.
-Dark Blue Grey (#1F3B4D) used in the moust of text the colors.
+Dark Blue Grey (#1F3B4D) used in most of the text and colors.
 Eastern Blue (#1E9AB0) used in all buttons.

 This colors create an harmonic design and that has a great inspiration on the official website to make the official SCRUM MASTER certification.